County questioning levy after Greene Memorial’s ICU closure - Fairborn Daily Herald

 During the work session, Commissioner Tom Koogler said there was preliminary discussion about eliminating the levies.
 Dodds responded, stating that the hospital relies heavily on levy funds to operate.

-“We want the dollars spent properly, we want the services provided, but we don’t want to see the doors close either,” Huddleson told the Gazette.
+“We want the dollars spent properly, we want the services provided, but we don’t want to see the doors close either,” Huddleson said.

 Dodds said GMH will continue to comply with the terms and conditions of the tax levy.